Skip to main content

 • Adult vaccination: Adults who are not sure of their vaccine history should consider receiving one dose of the MMR vaccine.
 People vaccinated prior to 1968 with either inactivated (killed) measles vaccine or vaccine of unknown type should be revaccinated.
 This vaccine was available in 1963–1967 and was not effective.

 • Exposed to the virus and not immune: If you don’t have immunity to measles and are exposed, talk to your provider about getting the MMR vaccine.
-It is not harmful and may provide some protection to measles if given within 72 hours of exposure.
+It is not harmful and may provide some protection if given within 72 hours of exposure.

 • Planning international travel or visiting US areas with outbreaks?
 Contact your provider regarding vaccine protection.